EnzymeAD/Enzyme.jl/docs/src/faq.md

 ## Implementing pullbacks

 In combined reverse mode, Enzyme's [`autodiff`](@ref) function can only handle functions with scalar output (this is not true for split reverse mode, aka `autodiff_thunk`).
-To implement pullbacks (back-propagation of gradients/tangents) for array-valued functions, use a mutating function that returns `nothing` and stores it's result in one of the arguments, which must be passed wrapped in a [`Duplicated`](@ref).
+To implement pullbacks (back-propagation of gradients/tangents) for array-valued functions, use a mutating function that returns `nothing` and stores its result in one of the arguments, which must be passed wrapped in a [`Duplicated`](@ref).
+Regardless of AD mode, this mutating function will be much more efficient anyway than one which allocates the output.

 Given a function `mymul!` that performs the equivalent of `R = A * B` for matrices `A` and `B`, and given a gradient (tangent) `∂z_∂R`, we can compute `∂z_∂A` and `∂z_∂B` like this: